octobercms/docs/3.x/cms/themes/snippets.md

 The next snippet displays a basic contact form and provides a way to handle the submission logic, it does not include code for [validating the form](../features/validation.md) and [sending the email](../../extend/system/sending-mail.md).

 The snippet has no properties, the publisher only needs to include the widget on the page, and it outputs a contact form with a success message.
+The `snippetAjax` attribute is set to `1` to enable the use of AJAX handlers.

 ::: cmstemplate
 ```ini